-The exact position and fit of the coals may be finely adjusted to give the most pleasing and random appearance.
+The exact position and fit of the coals may be finely adjusted to give the best appearance.

-Warning : Use only the coals supplied with the fire.
+Warning: Use only the coal set supplied with the fire.
 When replacing the coals remove the old coals and discard them.
 Fit a complete set of coals of the correct type.
 Do not fit additional coals or any coals other than a genuine replacement set.

 This appliance uses fuel effect pieces containing Refractory Ceramic Fibres (R.C.F.), which are man-made vitreous silicate fibres.
 Excessive exposure to these materials may cause temporary irritation to eyes, skin and respiratory tract.
 Consequently, it makes sense to take care when handling these articles to ensure that the release of dust is kept to a minimum.
 To ensure that the release of fibres from these R.C.F. articles is kept to a minimum, during installation & servicing we recommend that you use a HEPA filtered vacuum to remove any dust and soot accumulated in and around the fire, before and after working on the fire.
 When replacing these articles we recommend that the replaced items are not broken up, but are sealed within a heavy duty polythene bag, clearly labelled as "RCF waste".
 This is not classified as "hazardous waste" and may be disposed of at a tipping site licensed for the disposal of industrial waste.
-Protective clothing is not required when handling these articles, but we do recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area, and always wash your hands before eating or drinking.
+Protective clothing is not required when handling these arrticles, but we do recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area, and always wash your hands before eating or drinking.
 This appliance does not contain any component manufactured from asbestos or asbestos related products.

-5.11 ASSEMBLING THE CERAMICS AND FUEL BED - PEBBLE MODELS
+5.10 RE-ASSEMBLING THE FUEL-BED - PEBBLE MODELS

-- 5.11.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
-Make sure that the fuelbed base is located centrally in the fire box.
-Ensure that the fuelbed base fit fully down onto the fuel bed support and is not lodged on the burner.
-(See figure 12 below). - Fig. 12
+5.10.1 Place the fuelbed base centrally on to the fuelbed support and push fully backwards to the rear face of the fibre boards Make sure that the fuelbed base is located centrally in the fire box, behind the retaining tabs as shown below in figure 9.